-But in the surface level, links having dofollow tag pass link juice to the linking page and links having nofollow tag don’t pass any link juice.
+But at the surface level, links having a dofollow tag pass link juice to the linking page and links having nofollow tag don’t pass any link juice.

 All the external links are Dofollow by default.
 You don’t need to put the do-follow tag in the link.

-The highest requirement of nofollow link is in the affiliate marketing blogs.
+The highest requirement of nofollow links is in affiliate marketing blogs.
 It is recommended that you should add nofollow links to all the affiliate links.